 de San Marcos de Sierra

 The group (12 to 15 people per trip) consists of medical students, family medicine residents and faculty, nursing students, dental faculty and residents, and Rochester community members.
 We split the group between clinical care and community health projects, and everyone gets a chance to participate in both types of activity.
 Current community health projects include fluoride rinse programs at local schools, lay midwife teaching, improved cookstove installations, water filtration and storage projects, Community Health Worker training, and health surveys of local villages.
 We stay in tents in a school compound and have an excellent Honduran cook.
 We see patients in a makeshift clinic; no labs or X-rays are available.
 The terrain is hilly, so we do lots of hiking when going out to neighboring villages!
-Click here to read our most recent trip report (Spring 2013).
+Click here to read our most recent trip report (Fall 2013).

 Description of Didactics

 after completion of domestic violence training.

 Two half-days of global health teaching per year; Global Health Book Club, which meets 4-6 times per year ( listing of books read); in San José, lectures every night, with all participants expected to give a talk on a global health subject.
 More information on didactics.

 Description of Faculty Involvement

 Each trip has a minimum of two faculty members.
 Dr. Doug Stockman, Director of Global Health, goes on every trip.
 Doug is author of Community Assessment: Guidelines for Developing Countries, and has three years' experience in West Africa.
 Dr. Barbara Gawinski, Associate Global Health Director, coordinates book club and meetings in Rochester.
 A total of seven faculty members have gone to Honduras since the program started in 2003.
 Many of our faculty share a passion for global health.
 Read more information about our faculty involved in global development throughout the world.

 October/November and May of each year; two weeks per trip.